hindutva/hindutva.github.io/paganology/mediterranian/philosophy/neoplatonism/_intro.md

 ## Adoration of the Gods
 - Theurgy (θεουργία) describes the practice of rituals, sometimes seen as magical in nature, performed with the intention of invoking the action or evoking the presence of one or more deities, especially with the goal of achieving henosis (uniting with the divine) and perfecting oneself.

+## Tradition
+Middle Platonists, possibly Hindus ->  Ammonius Saccas (died c.
+AD 265) an apostate -> Plotinus (c.
+205 – c.
+270) of Egypt -> Porphyry (c.
+233–c.
+309) of Syria -> Iamblichus (c.
+245 – c.
+325) of Syria.

+Later, Hypatia (c.
+360 – 415) of Egypt who was burned by Christians, Proclus Lycaeus (February 8, 412 – April 17, 485) of Lycia in Anatolia, Roman Emperor Julian (331/332 – 26 June 363)) the apostate and his friend Sallustius.